Proper Maintenance of Recurve Bow

 Be Careful About Pressure, Heat and Damp

-Heat, pressure, and damp can be destructive to your bow.
+Heat, pressure, and dampness can be destructive to your bow.
 So, you must store your bow in a place that is free from those harmful effects.
 If not, it may damage any part of your bow.
-In many circumstances, you’ll need to change your bow what is very unexpected.
+In many circumstances, you’ll need to change your bow which is very unexpected.

 Additional Things to Consider